redhat-developer/gitops-operator/docs/OpenShift GitOps CLI User Guide.md

       ```
       # oc config set-context --current --namespace openshift-gitops
       ```
+  4. Set the following environment variables to override the argocd component names
+     ```
+     # export ARGOCD_REPO_SERVER_NAME=openshift-gitops-repo-server
+     ```

-  4. If the argo application is created with manual sync policy, then the user has to trigger the sync operation manually.
+  5. If the argo application is created with `none` sync policy, then the user has to trigger the sync operation manually.
 This can be done by using the `argocd` CLI in core mode as below
       ```
       # argocd app sync --core openshift-gitops/app-spring-petclinic
+      ```
+  6. List the application to confirm that the application has reached the state `Synced` and the health of the application is `Healthy`.
+      ```
+      # argocd app list --core
       ```

 ## Declarative cluster configuration using OpenShift GitOps argocd CLI